 Emily Kircher-Morris, LPC

 I specialize in counseling identified gifted and other high-ability learners.
 I feel that viewing the unique needs of these individuals through the lens of giftedness is necessary to be effective in helping them to grow.
-Some of the concerns I find high-ability children and adults struggling with most are perfectionism, existential depression, and twice-exceptionalism (for example, both gifted and ADHD, Autism Spectrum Disorders, or anxiety/depression).
+Some of the concerns I find high-ability children and adults struggling with most are perfectionism, existential depression, and being twice-exceptional (for example, both gifted and ADHD, Autism Spectrum Disorders, or anxiety/depression).

 I frequently provide professional development to school districts on the topics of mental health and giftedness.
 I am the president and founder of the Gifted Support Network, a nonprofit dedicated to helping the families of gifted and high-ability learners.
 I frequently present at statewide and national conferences on meeting the mental health and educational needs of high-ability students.
+I'm also the host of the Mind Matters podcast, which focuses on the development of high-ability and twice-exceptional people through the lifespan.